MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-sdk.md

 [for Windows](?tabs=vswin)).

 > [!NOTE]
-> **Note:** This guide applies only to Visual Studio 2017 and Visual Studio for Mac.
+> This guide applies only to Visual Studio 2017 and Visual Studio for Mac.

 -----